GrapesJS/grapesjs/docs/modules/Assets.md

 ## Customization

-The default Asset Manager UI is great for simple things, but except the possibility to tweak some CSS style, adding more complex things like a Search, filters, etc. requires a replace of the defualt UI.
+The default Asset Manager UI is great for simple things, but except the possibility to tweak some CSS style, adding more complex things like a search input, filters, etc. requires a replace of the defualt UI.

 All you have to do is to indicate the editor your intent to use a custom UI and then subscribe to the `asset:custom` event that will give you all the information on any requested change.